 Omar: What do you think about speaking to some other workers?
 If more of us tell Marco what we know, maybe he’d tell the owner.

 Janus: What do you think, Rolando?

-Rolando: Yeah… Paid sick leave is for home health aides like you.
+Rolando: Yeah… Paid sick leave is for home health aides like you too.

 Silvia: I see.
 Also nannies, housecleaners, all domestic workers.

-Silvia: The rules are a little different, let’s see what this is.
+Silvia: The rules are a little different, let’s see what this says.

 Rolando: I mean… you sound sick, man.
 You should be at home resting.

 Janus: With paid sick leave you can stay home and you still get paid.